nirav99/Contest/README.txt

 if it has exactly the same characters as the other word, but possibly a different order, e.g. the words stop, pots and tops are anagrams of each other.

+16) SuffixArray.java - Search a string (or text) using Suffix Array Build a suffix array of the string and search for a specific substring using binary search on the suffix array.